01 of 11

 You Let Your Dog Roam Off-Leash

-If your dog is out and about running towards people in the neighborhood, people are going to get scared.
+If your dog is loose and running through the neighborhood, some people are going to get scared.
 Even if you are right there with your obedient off-leash dog, it's still a bad idea.
 You can never be sure of how other animals or people will react to your off-leash dog.

 Please keep your dog on a leash in public.
 If you are in a safe and legal off-leash area, make sure you have excellent verbal control (especially a good recall).Continue to 6 of 11 below.